AIkiller77/simple_game/README.md

 # Gesture Controlled Snake Game 🐍

 A fun Snake game that you can control using hand gestures!
-The game uses your webcam to detect hand gestures and control the snake's movement.
+The game uses your camera to detect hand gestures and control the snake's movement.

 ## Installation